IIIF/website/source/index.md

 layout: home
 title: International Image Interoperability Framework (IIIF)
 ---
-<p class="lookatme">IIIF is an open-source software standard delivering high quality, attributed digital objects (like image and audio/visual files) online at scale.
+<p class="lookatme">IIIF is an open-source software standard for delivering high quality, attributed digital objects (like image and audio/visual files) online at scale.
 It's _also_ the international community of people developing and implementing the IIIF APIs.</p>

 <p class="lookatme">IIIF is stewarded by a [consortium]({{ site.url }}{{ site.baseurl }}/community/consortium/).</p>